 + What do you shoot with?

 For all my client work I use professional camera equipment unless a client requests mobile only.
 When I was a wedding and portrait photographer I shot with the Canon 5D MII.
 I’ve also used Sony, Leica, Minolta, Nikon, Fuji, Olympus and Panasonic cameras.
-For more details, check out my resources page where I regularly update what I am shooting with or what I have shot with, and would recommend.
+For the specific items I use, check out my list where I try to regularly update what I am shooting with or what I have shot with, and would recommend.

 + What photo editing apps do you recommend?

 I can only tell you what I use and like.
 Right now on my iPhone I prefer VSCO and Snapseed.
 On my Google Pixel, it’s Snapseed.
 On my desktop, I use Adobe Lightroom and Photoshop.

 + What are your favorite mobile apps?